jbruzas/Stress-and-Strain-Gang/README.md

 *Detailed explanation of required analyses (shaft, gear, fatigue, bearings, interfaces, etc.) with clear assumptions and results*

-*Discussion of design for assembly and design for 3D printing*
+*Discussion of design for assembly*

 *Updated list of anticipated risks or weaknesses to be addressed in prototyping*